Looking for the perfect Korean tea to start your day or unwind in the afternoon?

 Korean tea is known for its flavor and health benefits.

-The best part of enjoying Korean tea is the mindfulness it teaches you.
-It becomes a moment of respite from busy modern life.
+The best part of enjoying it is the mindfulness it teaches you.
+Tea time in Korea becomes a moment of respite from busy modern life.

 The experience is even better in Korea where you can enjoy traditional tea houses with menus that extend as far as your imagination.